Getting Out of an Unhealthy Relationship

 Children Are Involved

 One of the hardest things to do is to leave when children are involved.
 There are a couple of reasons for this.
 The most common reason is keeping the children’s best interest at heart by not wanting them to have a split home.
 Other reasons are more fear-based: men may think they won’t have time with their kids while women may fear not being able to provide for the household on their own.
+Remember that there is an impact on kids when we stay in toxic relationships.

 Get your mom swag on by ordering your mommy tribe gear today!